Payouts

 An estimate of how long it will take for the fiat payout to reach the beneficiary after the transaction is confirmed.

 The unique reference passed during initialization.
-This is useful for reconciliation or auditing purposes in your system.
+Useful for reconciliation or auditing purposes.

-The fiat currency the user will receive in the payout (e.g., NGN, KES, AUD).
+The fiat currency the user will receive in the payout (e.g., NGN, KES).

 A UNIX timestamp representing when the initialization request or quote will expire.
 After this, a new quote will be required.